Salamek/blacklist/README.md

 # Czech blacklist info page

-This is simple Czech Web BLACKLIST info page with simple API to retrieve blacklist items written in Python Flask
+This is a simple Czech Web BLACKLIST info page with a simple API to retrieve blacklist items written in Python Flask

 Original blacklist is in [PDF](http://www.mfcr.cz/assets/cs/media/Zverejnovane-udaje-ze-Seznamu-nepovolenych-internetovych-her_v1.pdf) (Yes in PDF, i'm not joking) on [MFCR](http://www.mfcr.cz/cs/soukromy-sektor/hazardni-hry/seznam-nepovolenych-internetovych-her/2017/zverejnovane-udaje-ze-seznamu-nepovoleny-29270) web page